Postpartum depression: symptoms, treatment, how to help?

 Drug treatment of depression in pregnancy is a challenge because on the one hand, there is a risk associated with fetal exposure to the drug, and on the other hand, the potential consequences of discontinuing treatment should be considered.
 Such consequences include, for example, eating disorders, poorer prenatal care, greater risk of smoking and abuse of psychoactive substances, and disruption of the mother-child relationship.

-As part of pharmacotherapy the safest in postpartum depression is considered leki from the group of serotonin reuptake inhibitors (SSRIs).
+As part of pharmacotherapy The safest in case of depression during pregnancy and postpartum is considered leki from the group of serotonin reuptake inhibitors (SSRIs).

 Katarzyna Ouchlik